tchibatron/dbeaver/Workspace-Overview.md

 You can also swap locations of two views.

-To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it to the desired position.
+To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it in the desired position.